Game of Thrones filming locations – Northern Ireland

-Carrick-a-rede is famous for its rope suspension bridge (actually created by fishermen), it comes out in several seasons of the series.
-It is the bridge from which Balon Greyjoy, father of Theon and Yara, is thrown to the rocks by his brother Euron at the beginning of the sixth season.
+Carrick-a-rede (National Trust) is famous for its rope suspension bridge (actually created by fishermen.)
+The bridge is where Balon Greyjoy, father of Theon and Yara, is thrown to the rocks by his brother Euron at the beginning of the sixth season.

 The beach area is where Melisandre burnt Stannis Baratheon’s bannerman.

 Heading down from Carrick-a-rede, is Larrybane, a dramatic headland sheltered by Sheep Island.
 The quarry now used as an overflow car park was the Renly Baratheon camp in Season 2 Episode 3.
 It was here where Brienne was proclaimed Renly’s kingsguard.
 The beautiful landscape served as Stormlands.
 This was also the setting for Kingsmoot in Season 6 Episode 5.